ministryofjustice/moj-frontend/docs/components/alert.md

 The alert needs a title, which does not need to be shown on the page.
 The title gives each alert a unique and accessible label, which can be read out to screenreader users.

 You can add one heading (but no more) to the body copy.
 The heading level should follow its position on the page.
-For example, an alert heading would be an H2 if placed under a main page heading (H1).
+For example, an alert heading would be an H2 if placed under a main page heading.

 You can also add bullet points and links, if needed.

 The alert content needs to make sense on its own.
-This ensures that the message does not rely on the colour and icon too much, as they're not accessible to everyone.
+This ensures that the message does not rely on the colour and icon, as they're not accessible to everyone.

 ### Dismissing the alert

 {% example "/examples/alert-dismissible" %}

-The alert can be made to stay on the page (be persistent) or dismissed (by the user selecting 'dismiss').
+The alert can stay on the page (be persistent) or be dismissed by the user.
 Dismissing it helps users to manage tasks and keep their interfaces clear.
 It's particularly helpful for the success alert, where there's nothing more for the user to do.

 <div class="govuk-warning-text">
   <span class="govuk-warning-text__icon" aria-hidden="true">!</span>